n3d1117/website/content/_index.md

 In 2022, I graduated from the University of Florence in Italy with a master's degree in Computer Science & Engineering.

-I'm currently building the iOS app for [greenApes](https://www.greenapes.com/en/), a social network focused on sustainability and positive environment impact.
+I'm currently working as iOS developer at [Shape Games](https://www.shapegames.com).
+Previously, I helped building the iOS app for [greenApes](https://www.greenapes.com/en/), a social network focused on sustainability and positive environment impact.

 I also enjoy reverse engineering, automation and open source software.
 Sometimes I share findings in my [blog](/blog).

 You can find me on [GitHub](https://github.com/n3d1117/) and [Mastodon](https://mastodon.social/@nedo/).
 If you want to get in touch, feel free to [write me an email](mailto:contact@edoardo.fyi)!